 Though the effects of allergic contact dermatitis can be severe, patch testing itself is designed to apply a controlled amount of an allergen, reducing and limiting the amount of discomfort that can come from allergic contact dermatitis.
 If you think you may have allergic contact dermatitis, contact the office today to learn what your options are for diagnosis and treatment.

 Skin allergies are the standard cause of allergic contact dermatitis and can come from a variety of triggers.
 Common triggers include:

 - Poison Ivy

 - Metals (found on jewelry or used as buttons)

 Skin allergies typically manifest as allergic contact dermatitis, but can also appear as hives or deep swelling in the dermis.
 If you think you may have a reaction due to a skin allergy, you can avoid items that likely caused the reaction, and contact the office for further guidance.

 Understanding Skin Allergy Patch Testing

-If you want a better approach to treatment for your skin rash or irritation, there’s finally a solution that can help.
-Contact us online today or call 212-535-3088 to learn more about whether skin allergy patch testing may be right for you.
+If you want a better approach to treatment for your skin rash or skin allergy, Dr. Michele Green can help you identify the cause of the problem and help create a solution for you.
+Contact us online today or call 212-535-3088 to find out how Skin Allergy Patch Testing can work for you.